-Secondly, recent research efforts \cite{chefer2023attendandexcite,ramesh2022hierarchical,saharia2022photorealistic,tang2022daam} have shown that text-conditioned diffusion models suffer from three main issues relating to the text-image alignment, that is the alignment between the expected content expressed in the textual prompt and the content that is actually contained in the generated image: (i) \textit{catastrophic neglect} where one or more elements of the prompt are not generated or sometimes mixed, (ii) \textit{attribute binding} where attributes are bound to the wrong entities and (iii) \textit{attribute leaking} where attributes specified in the prompt are correctly bound but some other elements in the scene are also wrongly bound with this attribute (Fig~\ref{fig:ex_issues}).
+Recent research efforts \cite{chefer2023attendandexcite,ramesh2022hierarchical,saharia2022photorealistic,tang2022daam, feng2023trainingfree} have shown that text-conditioned diffusion models suffer from three main issues related to the alignment between the expected content expressed in the textual prompt and the one actually generated in the image: (i) \textit{catastrophic neglect}, where one or more elements described in the prompt are not generated or sometimes mixed, (ii) \textit{attribute binding}, where attributes (\eg color) are bound to the wrong entities, and (iii) \textit{attribute leaking}, where attributes specified in the prompt are correctly bound but some other elements in the scene are also wrongly bound with this attribute (Fig.~\ref{fig:ex_issues}).

 With TIAM, we propose to analyze the success rate of generative models under the scope of catastrophic and attribute-binding issues.
-For the latter, we propose a solid method to evaluate colors aligned with human perception.
+For the latter, we propose a solid method to evaluate color alignment with human perception.

-Finally, the investigation of the influence of some words and attributes remains largely understudied.
-Tang \etal \cite{tang2022daam} provided some insights by examining the impact of words on generated outcomes.
+To date, the investigation of the influence of some words and attributes remains largely understudied.
+Tang \etal \cite{tang2022daam} provide some insights by examining the impact of words on generated outcomes.
 Using TIAM, we provide further insights into the relationship between textual conditioning and generative results.
-Relying on prompt template rather than natural prompts, TIAM allows quantifying the prompt-image alignment with regard to syntactic aspects, in particular the importance of the position of the main entities in the prompt.
+Relying on prompt templates rather than natural prompts, TIAM allows quantifying the prompt-image alignment w.r.t syntactic aspects, in particular the importance of the position of the main entities in the prompt.